6a74/WealthOptimizer/README.md

 guidelines](https://www.bogleheads.org/wiki/Traditional_versus_Roth#General_guidelines)
 on Traditional vs. Roth:

-> Using 100% traditional because, for most people, traditional will be better
+> Using 100% traditional because, for most people, traditional will be better.

 While this is probably correct, the typical Bogleheads reader is probably a better saver.